 His regiment was from the beginning of August located by Berezne and here Masaryk paid them a visit soon after.
-Hašek now became a secretary at the regiments's staff, was elected to the regimental committee and was also decorated for his part in the battle of Zborów.
-During this period he played an important role in exposing the Austrian agent Alexandr Mašek.
-The spy was arrested and executed when the Legions left Ukraine in February 1918.
-It was only on 15 November that Jaroslav Hašek was back in Kiev as a writer, although he had written for Čechoslovan already in August.
+HAS now became a secretary at the regiments's staff, was elected to the regimental committee and was also decorated for his part in the battle of Zborów.
+During this period he played a part in exposing the alleged Austrian agent Hynek Mašek who was shot when the Legions left Ukraine in February 1918.
+It was only on 15 November 1917 that JH was back in Kiev as a writer, although he had written for Čechoslovan already in August.

 What went wrong during these turbulent days is unclear but by 25 July 1918 all bridges were burnt.
-In Omsk the Czechoslovak Army Field Court issued an arrest order for Hašek.
+In Omsk the Czechoslovak Army Field Court issued an arrest order for HAS.
 The wording was "repeated acts of treason against the Czechoslovak nation".
 Leading Communists politicians like Alois Muna, Arno Hais Václav Knoflíček and František Beneš were also wanted, but the wording was milder and the order issued a week earlier!
-Documents related to these warrants surely exist in the War Archive in Prague (VHA) but seem never to have been consulted by Hašek scholars.

 Several of Hašek’s associates from the time in Russia achieved prominent positions in the new Czechoslovak Republic: Jan Šípek, Jaroslav Kejla, Rudolf Medek and František Langer amongst others.